 Also known as Twinkle, Twinkle, "Killer" Kane, this underrated classic is one of the most unique and unpredictable movies you can watch.
 It's comical, spiritual, and completely bonkers.
 It has no fixed category.

 And for good reason!
-This neo-noir psychological thriller is riddled with tension and great performances, especially Leonardo DiCaprio.
+This neo-noir psychological thriller is riddled with tension and great performances, especially from Leonardo DiCaprio.

 In Shutter Island, US Marshal Teddy Daniels docks at a notorious island for the criminally insane.
 Suspicious characters and perpetual rain clouds evoke a chilling atmosphere as Teddy investigates a dangerous missing inmate—but there's a lot more to it than meets the eye.